Coronavirus Job Retention Scheme (JRS) – Updated 15 June 2020

-The initial scheme covers the period 1 March 2020 to the end of July, following an extension from the 30 June 2020.
+The initial scheme covers the period 1 March 2020 to the end of July.

-From August to at least the end of October, it will be modified so that businesses will be able to bring furloughed employees back to work on a part time basis.
+From July to the end of October, it will be modified so that businesses will be able to bring furloughed employees back to work on a part time basis.
 The cost of wages and salaries will then be shared between their employers and the government.
 The employees will continue to receive up to 80% of their salary, up to £2,500.

 The current scheme – to 31 July